ThallysSo/java-spring-boot/README.md

-## The 4 methods of an API and CRUD
+## The 4 methods of an API with CRUD